 Chapter 1 Preface

-Welcome to Reproducible Medical Research with R (RMWR).
-I hope that this book meets your needs.
+Welcome to Reproducible Medical Research with R (RMRWR).
+I hope that this book is helpful to you.

 1.1 Who This Book is For

-I expect that most learners will be using this book in their spare time at night and on weekends, as the medical school curriculum is already packed full, and there is no room to add skills in reproducible research to the standard curriculum.
+I expect that most learners will be using this book in their spare time at night and on weekends, as the health training curricula are already packed full of information, and there is no room to add skills in reproducible research to the standard curriculum.
 This book is designed for self-teaching, and many hints and solutions will be provided to avoid roadblocks and frustration.
 Many learners find themselves wanting to develop reproducible research skills after they have finished their training, and after they have become comfortable with their clinical role.
-This is the time when they identify and want to address problems in their practice with the data they have before them.
+This is the time when they identify and want to address problems faced by patients in their practice with the data they have before them.
 This book is for you.

 We will assume that:

 - You have access to a computer

 - You can download and install software from the internet to your computer